 Mr. Martin Turchin will serve as a Director of the Company.
-Mr. Turchin is Vice-Chairman of Insignia/Edward S. Gordon Co., Inc., a subsidiary of Insignia Financial Group, one of the nation's largest commercial real estate brokerage and management firms.
+Since 1985, Mr. Turchin has served as Vice-Chairman of Insignia/Edward S. Gordon Co., Inc., a subsidiary of Insignia Financial Group, one of the nation's largest commercial real estate brokerage and management firms.
 Mr. Turchin has more than 30 years experience as a commercial real estate broker, consultant and advisor and has been involved in some of the largest real estate transactions in the United States.
 Mr. Turchin is a three time recipient of the Real Estate Board of New York's "Most Ingenious Deal of the Year Award."
 Mr. Turchin attended City College of the University of New York and St. John's Law School.